tiago-ferrer/skylab2iai/README.md

 # Import the library
 from skylab2iai import PlateFrameService

-# Create a service instance
+# Create a catalog instance
 service = PlateFrameService()

 # Get all plate frames